giantswarm/releases/aws/archived/v11.2.1/README.md

-# :zap: Giant Swarm Release v11.2.1 for AWS :zap:
+# :zap: Tenant Cluster Release v11.2.1 for AWS :zap:

 This release fixes a problem that could occur when upgrading from an older release to a v11.2.x release.